FarronF/limerick-council-meetings/meetings/2024/03/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 21st March 2024.md

 Limerick City and County Council to complete a review of the footpaths, road signage and

-public lighting in Ballyorgan village.---
+public lighting in Ballyorgan village.
+---
 4

 QUESTIONS